States of Austria: Historical development

 In terms of boundaries, the present-day states arose from the crown lands of Austria-Hungary, an extensive multiethnic realm whose German-speaking nucleus emerged as the Republic of Austria after the dissolution of the Dual Monarchy in the end of World War I.

 The states of Upper Austria and Lower Austria are essentially equivalent to what were the two halves of the Archduchy of Austria, a principality which formed the empire's historic heartland.
 Salzburg is coterminous with the former Austro-Hungarian Duchy of Salzburg (the former Archbishopric).
-Similarly, the state of Carinthia descends from the Duchy of Carinthia, the state of Styria descends from the Duchy of Styria, and the state of Tyrol descends from the Princely County of Tyrol; these states had to cede territories to Czechoslovakia, Italy, and Yugoslavia when Austria emerged in its present form.
+Similarly, the state of Carinthia descends from the Duchy of Carinthia, the state of Styria descends from the Duchy of Styria, and the state of Tyrol descends from the Princely County of Tyrol; these three states had to cede territories to Czechoslovakia, Italy, and Yugoslavia when Austria emerged in its present form.
 The state of Vorarlberg is made up of territories acquired by the House of Habsburg in the 14th and 15th centuries, and was a semi-autonomous part of the County of Tyrol from 1861.

 The 1815 Congress of Vienna saw most of these areas lose their autonomy.
-Provincial charters were put in place in 1861, although power remained with the central government.
+State charters were put in place in 1861, although power remained with the central government.
 Following the First World War, the state governments declared themselves part of the Republic of German-Austria.
-Negotiations at this time between the state governments and the national governments resulted in the agreement to form a federation, with a nationally elected lower house and an upper house representing the states.
+Negotiations at this time between the state governments and the national governments resulted in the agreement to form a federation, with a nationally elected lower house and an upper house representing the provinces.

-The city-state of Vienna was a part of Lower Austria up until 1921.
-The state of Burgenland is made up of the predominantly German-speaking area that the Kingdom of Hungary until 1921 had to cede to the First Austrian Republic after World War I as a result of the Treaties of Trianon and Saint-Germain-en-Laye.
+The city state of Vienna was a part of Lower Austria up until 1921.
+The state of Burgenland is made up of the predominantly German-speaking area that the Kingdom of Hungary ceded to the First Austrian Republic after World War I as a result of the Treaties of Trianon and Saint-Germain-en-Laye.

-List of States
+List of states

-The nine states (Bundesländer) of Austria are:
+The nine states of Austria are:

-For the purpose of the above list, a city is a community defined to be a city by Austrian law; a town is a community not defined to be a city.
-Many of Austria's cities have population figures on the order of ten thousand inhabitants; some are even smaller.
+For the purpose of the above list, a city is a community defined to be a city by Austrian law, and a town is a community not defined to be a city.
+Many of Austria's cities have population figures on the order of 10,000 inhabitants; some are even smaller.